 November 13, 2010

-Friday evening - Happy hour at the barre
+Friday Evening - Happy Hour at the Barre

-What a privilege, I think again, to have such awesome teachers.
-And what luck to be dancing, still.
-So there I am, on pointe, in a really scary wide second position, with the French Ballerina at my feet, and I mean that literally.
-Taking hold of my left foot, she molds, presses and urges me to point and arch my foot more and more, and I do my best to comply.
-“There, you see, you can do it!”, she exclaims, looking quite delighted at the result, until she sees my sorry right foot all straight and starting to turn in.
-At that point(e), I feel the need to apologize but instead I merely nod when she tells me that there is plenty of work for me to do, that I need to get stronger and that there would be no pointe for me (sorry, pun intended) if I could not get properly over my box at all times.
-Again, I nod.. because I'm in it for the long haul!
-Class is more difficult now, with quick echappées and single leg passée releves in the center.
+There I am, standing at the barre, on pointe, in a really scary wide second position.
+Ms. Greve is sitting at my feet.
+She takes hold of my left foot, molding the arch and telling me to point more, and I do my best to comply.
+“There, you see, you can do it!” she exclaims, looking quite delighted at the result, until she sees my other foot all un-pointed and starting to turn in.
+At that point(e), I feel the need to apologize but instead I merely nod when she tells me that there is plenty of work to do, that I have to get stronger and that there would be no pointe for me (sorry, pun intended) if I could not get properly over my box at all times.
+I keep nodding my head, as my power of speech is frequently lost in ballet class.
+But I know what I want: to learn how to dance on pointe!

+Class is more difficult now, with quick echappées and single leg passée retirés in center.
 I feel my legs no longer belonging to me, and have the hardest time getting up and staying there.
-But our teacher is so nice, encouraging and correcting everyone (did I mention that it's a mixed-level class?).
-She even takes hold of my hands to help me with a tricky balance, and I try my hardest to get it right.

-At the end of class, my feet are smokin' and I'm feeling slightly disoriented.
+But Madame is très sweet, encouraging and correcting everyone.
+She even takes hold of my hands to help me with a challenging balance, and I try my hardest to get it right.
+At the end of class, my feet are smokin' hot and I'm feeling slightly disoriented.
 It's like I had one drink too many, in a foreign bar where I don't quite understand the language.
-Then I catch my reflection in the mirror, all red cheeks, glowing skin and grinning from one ear to the other.
-Yeah, it's been another Happy Hour at the barre..
+Then, I catch my reflection in the mirror, red cheeks, glowing skin and grinning from one ear to the other.
+It's been another happy hour at the barre!

 5 comments: